auvarifqi/intern-audio-app/README.md

 - **macOS**: `brew install ffmpeg` (requires Homebrew)
 - **Windows**: Download from [ffmpeg.org](https://ffmpeg.org/download.html) or install via Chocolatey: `choco install ffmpeg`

+## Python Version
+This application is compatible with Python 3.10.
+The dependencies may have issues with newer Python versions (3.13+) due to deprecated dependencies.

 ## Setup
 ### Clone the Repository
 First, clone this repository to your local laptop: